History of science and technology in Africa: West Africa and the Sahel

-At this time, Mali also had a number of astronomers including the emperor and scientist Askia Mohammad I.
+At this time, West Africa also had a number of astronomers including the emperor and scientist Askia Mohammad I.

 Eastern Africa

 Megalithic "pillar sites", known as "namoratunga", date to as early as 5,000 years ago and can be found surrounding Lake Turkana in Kenya.
 Although somewhat controversial today, initial interpretations suggested that they were used by Cushitic speaking people as an alignment with star systems tuned to a lunar calendar of 354 days.

 Southern Africa

-Today, South Africa has cultivated a burgeoning astronomy community.
+South Africa has an active astronomy community.
 It hosts the Southern African Large Telescope, the largest optical telescope in the southern hemisphere.
-South Africa is currently building the Karoo Array Telescope as a pathfinder for the $20 billion Square Kilometer Array project.
-South Africa is a finalist, with Australia, to be the host of the SKA.
+The Karoo Array Telescope was constructed as a pathfinder for the $20 billion Square Kilometer Array project.
+The project is co-hosted by South Africa and Australia.